+- 11.1.1.
+Substances

-For substances, the relevant hazard classes or differentiations, for which information shall be provided, are:
+- 11.1.1.1.
+The relevant hazard classes for which information shall be provided, are:

 - (a) acute toxicity;

 - (b) skin corrosion/irritation;

 - (c) serious eye damage/irritation;

-- (d) respiratory or skin sensitization;
+- (d) respiratory or skin sensitisation;

 - (e) germ cell mutagenicity;

 - (f) carcinogenicity;

 - (g) reproductive toxicity;

 - (h) STOT-single exposure;

 - (i) STOT-repeated exposure;

 - (j) aspiration hazard.

+- 11.1.1.2.
+For substances subject to registration, brief summaries of the information derived from the application of Annexes VII to XI shall be given, including, where appropriate, a reference to the test methods used.
+For substances subject to registration, the information shall also include the result of the comparison of the available data with the criteria given in Regulation (EC) No 1272/2008 for CMR, categories 1A and 1B, following point 1.3.1 of Annex I to this Regulation.

+- 11.1.2.
+Mixtures

-For mixtures, the relevant effects, for which information shall be provided, are:
+- 11.1.2.1.
+The relevant effects, for which information shall be provided, are:

 - (a) acute toxicity;

 - (b) irritation;

 - (c) corrosivity;

 - (d) sensitisation;

 - (e) repeated dose toxicity;

 - (f) carcinogenicity;

 - (g) mutagenicity;

 - (h) toxicity for reproduction.

-For substances subject to registration, brief summaries of the information derived from the application of Annexes VII to XI shall be given, including, where appropriate, a reference to the test methods used.
-For substances subject to registration, the information shall also include the result of the comparison of the available data with the criteria given in Regulation (EC) No 1272/2008 for CMR, categories 1A and 1B, following point 1.3.1 of Annex I to this Regulation.

-11.1.1.
+- 11.1.2.2.
+For the health effects of carcinogenicity, mutagenicity and toxicity for reproduction, classification for a given health effect based on the conventional method outlined in Article 6(1)(a) of Directive 1999/45/EC, and relevant information for the substances listed under Section 3 shall be provided.

+- 11.1.2.3.
+For other health effects, if a mixture has not been tested as a whole for a given health effect, information relevant to that health effect relating to substances listed under Section 3 shall be provided, if relevant. - 11.1.3.
 Information shall be provided for each hazard class, differentiation or effect.
-If it is stated that the substance or mixture is not classified for a particular hazard class, differentation or effect, the safety data sheet shall clearly state whether this is due to lack of data, technical impossibility to obtain the data, inconclusive data or data which are conclusive although insufficient for classification; in the latter case the safety data sheet shall specify "based on available data, the classification criteria are not met."
+If it is stated that the substance or mixture is not classified for a particular hazard class, differentiation or effect, the safety data sheet shall clearly state whether this is due to lack of data, technical impossibility to obtain the data, inconclusive data or data which are conclusive although insufficient for classification; in the latter case the safety data sheet shall specify "based on available data, the classification criteria are not met". - 11.1.4.

-- 11.1.2.
 The data included in this subsection shall apply to the substance or mixture as placed on the market.
-If available, the relevant toxicological properties of the hazardous substances in a mixture shall also be provided, such as the LD50, Acute Toxicity Estimates or LC50. - 11.1.3.
-Where there is a substantial amount of test data on the substance or mixture, it may be necessary to summarise results of the critical studies used, for example by route of exposure. - 11.1.4.
-Information shall be provided to support relevant negative data. - 11.1.5.
+If available, the relevant toxicological properties of the hazardous substances in a mixture shall also be provided, such as the LD50, acute toxicity estimates or LC50. - 11.1.5.
+Where there is a substantial amount of test data on the substance or mixture, it may be necessary to summarise results of the critical studies used, for example, by route of exposure. - 11.1.6.
+Where the classification criteria for a particular hazard class are not met, information supporting this conclusion shall be provided. - 11.1.7.
 Information on likely routes of exposure